CiscoDevNet/secure-firewall/Demo/devwks-2983/readme.md

 terraform init
 ```

-3. Fill in all required variables in terraform.tfvars file
+3. Review variables in terraform.tfvars file

-For all the mentioned lines, fill in the variable as indicated.
+For the mentioned line numbers below, fill in the variable as indicated.
 Use usernames, passwords and ip addresses from the provided table with credentials.
-Ensure to replace podXX with your assigned pod number.
 The folder should also contain a file called terraform.tfvars.example where most of the fields will be filled in, however they will NOT be specific for your pod!!

-line 2: devnet_pod = "podXX"

-line 14: ftd_hostname = "devnet-ftd-"

 For line 16 you will need to add the public key you created, use the following command to show the public key, replacing userXX with your user number.
 ```